-This beautiful Montana sapphire ring features a three stone design - 4mm center stone with a 3mm stone on either side.
+This beautiful Montana sapphire ring features a three-stone design - a 4mm center stone with a 3mm stone on either side.
 Ring is made of sterling silver and is a beautiful accent to wear with any outfit.

 Sapphires are among the rarest gemstones in the world.
 Sapphires are also one of the hardest gemstones on earth are extremely durable, which means they will remain beautiful forever, perfect for a piece of Montana jewelry.

 Dimensions: Ring features three Montana sapphire stones: 4mm center stone with two 3mm stones on the side (.58 ct total weight)